-In April 2014, one of the missile launchers, of which a few dozen are estimated to be operational, was publicly paraded, and photos of them appeared on a Saudi military web forum.
+In April 2014, one of the missile launchers, of which a few dozen are estimated to be operational, was publicly paraded.
+Photos of them appeared on a Saudi military web forum.
 Images of models of the DF3 and personnel of missile units also surfaced on social media.
-In 2007 another sale of Chinese missiles, in this case the more accurate DF-21, was reported.
+In 2007 another sale of Chinese missiles, in this case, the more accurate DF-21 was reported.

 The Saudi-American deal

-A week before American President Donald Trump made his first foreign trip to the Middle East in May 2017, the United States announced an arms deal with Saudi Arabia worth $110 billion.
-The White House described the deal as ‘a long – term enhancement for the Saudi and GCC security against the Iranian threats.
-The package was to include four frigates, the Terminal High Altitude Air Defence (THAAD) system, 150 Black Hawk helicopters and precision-guided bombs.
-A month later, several American media described the deal as ‘fake news’.
-According to the Brookings Institute, ‘there are a bunch of letters of interest or intent, but not contracts … None of the deals identified so far are new, all began in the Obama administration.’
+A week before American President Donald Trump made his first foreign trip to the Middle East in May 2017.
+The United States announced an arms deal with Saudi Arabia worth $110 billion.
+The White House described the deal as a long-term enhancement for Saudi and GCC security against the Iranian threats.
+The package included four frigates, the Terminal High Altitude Air Defence (THAAD) system, 150 Black Hawk helicopters, and precision-guided bombs.
+A month later, several American media described the deal as ‘fake news.’
+According to the Brookings Institute, ‘there are many letters of interest or intent, but not contracts … None of the deals identified so far are new.
+All began in the Obama administration.’